Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Summary and Conclusions

-In this study, we performed a comprehensive review of the literature on the application of auto-scaling technologies in resource management for cloud-native applications.
-We systematically organized the related literature to deeply understand the current research trends.
-By proposing a comprehensive taxonomy, we categorized auto-scaling strategies for cloud-native applications in detail, to better understand and evaluate the characteristics of various methods.
-We focused on the specific objectives and behavior modeling methods of each scaling approach and analyzed their applicability in different scenarios.
-Finally, we recognized the gap between existing methods and the ideal auto-scaling approaches and proposed several valuable research directions.
-These directions encourage researchers to actively explore and commit to developing smarter and more effective resource management methods to address the existing challenges and limitations within current practices of resource management for cloud-native systems.
+In this study, we conducted a comprehensive review of auto-scaling technologies for resource management in microservice applications.
+Using the taxonomy proposed in Section~\ref{3}, we systematically categorized and analyzed existing approaches, emphasizing behavior modeling and objective optimization.
+This organization allowed us to highlight key trends, evaluate the effectiveness of various methods, and assess their applicability across different microservice scenarios.
+Our analysis revealed the limitations of current approaches, particularly in handling complex dependencies, dynamic workloads, and resource contention.
+Based on these insights, we outlined several promising research directions, encouraging the development of smarter, more adaptive, and efficient auto-scaling strategies to advance resource management in microservice systems.

 \begin{IEEEbiography}[{ }]{Minxian Xu} (Senior Member, IEEE) is currently an Associate Professor at the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 He received his PhD degree from the University of Melbourne in 2019.
 His research interests include resource management for cloud-native cluster and applications.
-He has co-authored over 70 peer-reviewed papers published in prominent international journals and conferences with 4600+ citations.
-He was awarded the 2023 IEEE TCSC Early Career Award (for contributions in efficient management of large-scale microservice-based cluster). \end{IEEEbiography}
+He has co-authored over 80 peer-reviewed papers published in prominent international journals and conferences with 6000+ citations.
+He was awarded the 2023 IEEE TCSC Early Career Award (for contributions in efficient management of large-scale microservice-based cluster).
+He is among the world's top 2\% scientists by Stanford University in 2023 and 2024.
+He is also the senior member of IEEE and CCF. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junhan Liao} received his BSc degree from the Hunan University of Technology.
+Now he is a master student at the University of the Chinese Academy of Sciences.
+He conducts scientific research under the guidance of his advisor at the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
+His primary research focuses on the characterization of inference workload features and inference optimization in large language models. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Linfeng Wen} received his BSc degree from the Guangdong Ocean University.
 Now he is a master student at the University of the Chinese Academy of Sciences, and conducting research at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 His primary research focuses on the characterization of workload features and resource management in cloud-native applications.
 He has published several papers at ACM TAAS, SPE, IEEE ISPA and IEEE CLOUD. \end{IEEEbiography}